andrewsgardner/WebLearn/README.md

 ### Cache Busting

 WebLearn permits browsers to cache specific HTTP requests to optimize the performance of future site visits.
-However, some file types aren't allowed to be cached.

 Stylesheets, JavaScripts, and image files are cacheable for 2 months.